 Depending on the type of experiment he's running, McGill does see the light when it hits the small window or lens it may pass through or bounce from.

-The next generation of optics research?
+What's next for optics research?

 The MagLab has 15 lasers at its Tallahassee facility.